timsteven156/timsteven156/README.md

 🚀 Exploring the universe of coding with languages and frameworks like **React, TypeScript, JavaScript, Electron, Node.js, Express, Socket.io, Kotlin**, and more, I'm on a mission to craft elegant solutions.

-💡 A curious mind with a passion for innovation, I'm deeply intrigued by Android Kernel Development and the vast possibilities of Cloud Computing.

-🌟 Delving into Open Source projects like VirtuTimstevenposed and exploring Java hooking methods, I'm always seeking new challenges and opportunities.

-💪 With a strong determination to make an impact, I'm constantly pushing boundaries and striving for excellence.

 ✉️ Reach out to me via email at **timsteven156@gmail.com** to collaborate on exciting ventures.

 📚 Currently honing my skills in **React** **TypeScript** **JavaScript** **Electron** **NodeJS** **Express** **Socket.io**  while keeping a watchful eye on the ever-evolving tech landscape.